 Consider that addiction is not your fault.
 At times, those struggling with it may blame others for their drinking when they are stressed, pressured, or worried.
 However, your partner may drink even if you have nothing to do with their urge.
 It is not your fault that they are experiencing addiction.
 Addiction is considered a mental health condition because it alters how the brain functions.

-It may be challenging to convince your loved one to get help, but there are options available if you decide you want to help your partner find resources.
+Aside from alcohol addiction, there are a lot of examples of addiction out there, such as substance addiction, drug addiction, sex or relationship addiction, and many more.
+It may be challenging to convince your loved one to get help, but options are available if you decide to help your partner find resources.

 You may not be able to convince someone to stop drinking.
 However, alcohol rehabilitation facilities and therapists can provide hope and renewed perspective through programs designed to provide guidance and recovery.
 These programs are designed to allow those struggling with an addiction to manage their symptoms and live a life free of addiction.
-Studies show that addiction is treatable.
+Studies show that addiction is treatable and recovery is possible.

 Many people admit they have difficulty accepting that their loved one’s alcohol consumption has breached a harmful level.
 In many cases, however, the person struggling with addiction may also struggle to admit this to themselves.